New to Microsoft Power BI? From Implementation to Training, Here’s All You Need to Know to Get Started

 How is data created?

-On-premise sources are things like local structured query language (SQL) databases or flat files like excel workbooks.
+On-premises sources are things like local structured query language (SQL) databases or flat files like excel workbooks.
 Your company stores this data on your own servers, which are often housed in the building.
-For on-premise data sources, you will need to install an enterprise gateway on the same workspace that the data lives.
+For on-premises data sources, you will need to install an enterprise gateway on the same workspace that the data lives.
 For data that is cloud-based, there is no need for the data gateway.

 Once we know what your data environment looks like, we can start working on the following Power BI implementation steps.

 Install Power BI Desktop

 The next step to a successful Power BI implementation is to install Power BI desktop.
 Similar to the gateway, if your data is on-premises then the desktop application will need to be in the same location as the data.
 If you are using cloud data, the desktop application can be anywhere that has internet access.
 With Power BI desktop, developer and analyst users will build the Power BI reports that your end users will consume.
 Learn more about the Power BI user types here.

 Once the reports are ready to share, they will be published to powerbi.com.
 From powerbi.com, the reports will be assigned to workspaces and then shared with end users.
 Everyone that wants to consume a report will need a Power BI Pro license.
 Please don’t stop reading here, Pro licenses only cost $9.99 a month per user, which is well below other competitors in this market.
 For example Tableau is anywhere from $12 – $70 per user per month.
 Unlike Tableau, Power BI only has one license level to worry about and that is the Pro user license.